 Part III: The Revenue-Share Agreement

 The internet has helped generate new revenue streams for artists and venues.
 We will focus on the new “Revenue Share” discussed earlier, where artists are paid off-site fans to listen live.

 Immediately below is my interview with the owner Spike Wilner.
 The interview took place in 2014 and originally appears in the fourth edition of my book, The Future of the Music Business (Hal Leonard 2015).
 After the interview took place in fall 2015, Spike launched the Revenue Share program.

 Following the interview is the actual contract that we drafted to implement the Revenue Share program.

 My Interview With Spike Wilner, Jazz Pianist And Co-Owner Of Smalls Jazz Club In NYC

-In addition, over seven years ago he started creating an archive of recordings of the live music performed at the club.
-This interview provides Spike’s experience with expanding Smalls’ audience by using the Internet, at he plans to do next, and his vision of the future.
+Over seven years ago he started creating an archive of recordings of the live music performed at the club.
+This interview provides Spike’s experience with expanding Smalls’ audience and future plans.